 This bill amends section 1011.62 of the Florida Statutes to revise the calculation of additional full-time equivalent (FTE) membership and bonuses related to International Baccalaureate (IB) examination scores.
-The changes include the inclusion of students who earn a minimum grade of C or higher in the Theory of Knowledge course, alongside those who score 4 or higher on subject examinations.
-Specifically, a value of 0.16 FTE will be calculated for each student meeting these criteria, and a value of 0.3 FTE will be assigned to students who earn an IB diploma.
-The bill also stipulates that 80% of the funds from IB bonus FTE funding must be allocated to the school programs generating the funds and those preparing students for IB courses, while the remaining 20% is designated for programs assisting academically disadvantaged students.
+The changes include the addition of students who earn a minimum grade of C or higher in the Theory of Knowledge course, alongside those who score 4 or higher on IB subject examinations.
+The bill specifies that a value of 0.16 FTE will be calculated for each qualifying student, and a value of 0.3 FTE will be assigned to students who earn an IB diploma.
+Furthermore, it mandates that school districts allocate 80% of the funds from IB bonus FTE funding to the programs generating the funds and to those preparing students for IB courses.

-Additionally, the bill outlines the bonus structure for teachers providing IB instruction.
-Teachers will receive a $50 bonus for each student who scores 4 or higher on the IB exam or earns a grade of C or higher in Theory of Knowledge.
-Furthermore, teachers in schools rated D or F will receive an additional $500 bonus if they have at least one student meeting the qualifying criteria, regardless of the number of classes taught.
-These bonuses are intended to supplement the teachers' regular wages and are aimed at incentivizing the teaching of IB courses.
+Additionally, the bill outlines the distribution of bonuses to teachers providing IB instruction.
+Teachers will receive a $50 bonus for each student who meets the new criteria of scoring 4 or higher on the IB examination or achieving a grade of C or higher in Theory of Knowledge.
+An extra $500 bonus will be awarded to teachers in schools rated D or F who have at least one student meeting the qualifying score, regardless of the number of classes taught.
+These bonuses are intended to supplement the teachers' regular wages and are part of a broader effort to support the IB program and assist academically disadvantaged students in preparing for more rigorous courses.
 The act is set to take effect on July 1, 2025.

 S 754 c1: 1011.62